DenalidTX/JMixite/README.md

 # JMixite
-This is a redesign of the mixite library by Hexworks.
-The original mixite library is fully functional, but it wasn't intuitive for all developers.
-This library has the same functionality, but with some key design differences.
-These changes are not proposed as an update to mixite itself, however, because these design differences alter the interfaces and fundamental organization of information.
+This is a pure Java port of the Mixite library by Hexworks.
+The original Mixite library is fully functional, but it did not integrate well with Java 9+ in all cases.
+This library has the same functionality, with some design differences.
+These changes are not proposed as an update to Mixite itself, however, because these design differences alter the interfaces and fundamental organization of information.

 _Aside: The original mixite library is fully functional and fit for purpose.
-This project exists simply because my own code style favors a different organizational scheme._
+This project exists primarily because Kotlin latest is based on Java 8; the changes described below reflect my own code style and design preferences._

 ## Design Principles
 - The external interfaces should be intuitive and simple, requiring minimal boilerplate code.